 Apart from illuminating the mentalité and behavior of the poor, legal records can also throw light on the relationship of authority and society.
 In particular they can show how the law was perceived by different social layers and how, and in whose interest, it was applied in practice.
 This opens up new vistas on the nature and function of power, and on the perceptions of different groups of what constitutes natural justice.

 There are two possible ways to go about tackling legal records.
-One is to break crime down into a series of categories and to quantify indictments over time, in order to produce the sort of statistics in which the late J. Edgar Hoover used to delight.
-Even today, however, this is a very dubious excuse.
+One is to break crime down into a series of categories and to quantify indictments over time, in order to produce the sort of statistics in which the late J. Edgar Hoover used to delight.1 Even today, however, this is a very dubious excuse.
 We know that the number of indictments bears little relation to the number of real acts, and we strongly suspect that the relationship has varied widely over time.
 Secondly the numbers used are commonly quite small, since they are so tedious to extract, which leads to false deductions being made from insignificant and perhaps random fluctuations.
-Thirdly, our aggregate population estimates are very …
+Thirdly, our aggregate population estimates are very shaky, which…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.